I’m excited to announce our call for artists submissions for our second show of 2026

 — Derek Walcott

-• Feast vs. Famine/Fasting: Feasts are often part of a cycle with fasting periods (such as Ramadan or Lent), where the act of abstinence makes the subsequent feasting more meaningful, emphasizing discipline and purification followed by joy and satiation.
+• Feast vs. Famine/Fasting: Feasts are often part of a cycle with fasting periods (such as Ramadan or Lent), where the act of abstinence makes the subsequent feasting more meaningful, emphasising discipline and purification followed by joy and satiation.

 • Inclusion vs. Exclusion: While feasts are powerful symbols of inclusion and hospitality, who is invited to the table can also highlight social hierarchies, power dynamics, or exclusion.

-In essence, a feast is a rich and complex symbol that reflects fundamental aspects of human social life, including the need for community, the expression of core values, and the human relationship with the physical world and the spiritual realm
+In essence, a feast is a rich and complex symbol that reflects fundamental aspects of human social life, including the need for community, the expression of core values, and the human relationship with the physical world and the spiritual realm.

 Within this call out I am also looking for 4 place settings for a feasting table: a set of plates/dishes/cups to eat, drink & feast from: decorated richly, brightly and boldly: each setting will have been created by one potter/ceramicist.
 I am also looking for a centre piece for the table too - equally as bold and elaborate.